Student seated at a table with academic advisor

 Once your application to the B.B.A. program is approved, you will receive an invitation for the required orientation.
 All admitted students must attend an orientation session.

 We encourage you to meet with your academic advisor each semester to make sure you’re on track to earning your degree.
-If you need help registering for classes, make an appointment with your advisor or click here for assistance.
+If you need help registering for classes, make an appointment with your advisor or click the link below:

 Are you nearing graduation at Western Michigan University?
 Students should apply for graduation prior to completing 88 credit hours.
 You must meet with your Haworth College of Business academic advisor first to receive approval to submit your application for graduation.